-A Network Packet Broker is an active device that directs selected raw data packets from network interfaces (typically via SPAN or Tap points) to specific network service and monitoring tools, performance management and security.
+A Network Packet Broker (NPB) is an active device that directs selected raw data packets from network interfaces (typically via SPAN or tap points) to specific network service and monitoring devices, and performance management and security applications.

-Basic packet manipulation capabilities include one network link, to one tool (one-to-one), one network link to multiple tools (one-to-many), multiple network links to one tool (many-to-one) and multiple network links to multiple tools (many-to-many).
+Basic data packet manipulation schema includes one network link, to one tool (one-to-one), one network link to multiple tools (one-to-many), multiple network links to one tool (many-to-one) and multiple network links to multiple tools (many-to-many) – interlaced and load

 Niagara’s signature FixedBroker is a high density, high performance, NPB series that packs a lot of power into a compact, 1U form factor.
 FixedBroker supports non-blocking chip-based switching fabric and a range of network interfaces up to 100Gb.

 Some products offer multiple network interface types for easy aggregation and stacking.
-All FixedBroker products include Niagara’s pioneering Packet Heartbeat technology and FabricFlow technology for an exhaustive built-in set of packet broker feature including replication, aggregation, filtering, load balancing and more.
+All FixedBroker products include Niagara’s pioneering Packet Heartbeat technology and FabricFlow technology for an exhaustive built-in set of packet broker features including replication, aggregation, filtering, load balancing, and more.

 Niagara provides a modular product series named N2.
 It provides a single multi-purpose platform that covers all of the visibility adaptation scenarios required in a network.
 The N2 series can be populated with a wide range of high density, high versatility, processor-accelerated modules.

 With a modular design, it supports advanced FabricFlow technology,